Quill One

 Quill One base direction

-Description: A minimalist silver/graphite slab with finely integrated side ribs.
+A minimalist silver/graphite slab with finely integrated side ribs.
 This should be the production base direction.
+Credible, manufacturable, clean, easy to procure, easy to clean, durable, and professional.
+It needs material detail and branding discipline to feel iconic, but that is a solved problem.

 Optional thermal dock concept